T3sT3ro/gearlever/README.md

 Automated AppImage builds for [GearLever](https://github.com/mijorus/gearlever) - manage AppImages with ease.

+> [!WARNING]
+> Since creating a fork to build AppImages, someone reported missing libraries.
+After looking more into AppImages, I now better understand the original project author’s frustrations with the format.
+I’ve realized how many issues AppImages have and have decided not to continue maintaining them.
+My fork will stay up and continue building automated images on Ubuntu, but I won’t support other systems.
+AppImages turn out to be complicated and problematic the deeper you go, which is why I’m moving away from them.

 ## About

 This is an **orphan branch fork** that provides automated AppImage builds from the upstream [mijorus/gearlever](https://github.com/mijorus/gearlever) repository.